srodrigo/srodrigo.github.io/docs/isas.markdown

 1. The user is already logged in when they start using the new feature.
 2. The list of available funds is server-side rendered and available when the user lands on the page.
 Therefore, the client-side doesn't need to make a request to retrieve the funds.
 3. The user ID can be retrieved from the API token, so it doesn't need to be included in the requests.
-4. There is a set of shared API services (ISAs, Users, probably Pensions) that web and mobile APIs, which act as a facade, can use to serve the Web and Mobile clients.
+4. There is a set of shared API services (ISAs, Users, probably Pensions) that Web and Mobile APIs, which act as a facade, can use to serve the Web and Mobile clients.
 5. While the exercise doesn't specify this detail, we assume that the new feature could support multiple currencies in the future.

 ## Solution